Taillan/AWS-3-Tier-App/README.md

 ```

 On each ressources tags are used :
-- Owner -> To identified Owner.
-The variable value are asked at terraforn applied command
+- **Owner**: Identifies the owner.
+The value is asked during the ``terraform apply`` command if not defined in the terraform.tfvars provisioned.
-- Terraform -> To identified ressource create with Terraform
+- **Terraform**: Identifies the resource created by Terraform.

 ```hcl
     tags ={